About

 NOTE 3 – if you want the curry to have a thicker gravy, you can reduce the amount of liquid by half.

 NOTE 4 – The sugar is added to balance the spices, and bring out the saltiness of the curry.
-If you’re using a different curry powder, or you’re making curry for the first time, add only half of the sugar initially, and then add the rest of the sugar, if you feel like you need it at the end.
-I always add both 2 tsp of sugar when I make this curry with my homemade curry powder.
+If you’re using a different curry powder, or you’re making curry for the first time, add only half of the sugar initially, and then add the rest of the sugar if you feel like you need it at the end.

 NOTE 6 – In Sri Lanka, the main type of vinegar that is used is coconut vinegar.
 This is harder to find, and more expensive in other parts of the world.
-ACV is the closest substitute.
-You could also use white wine vinegar instead.
-White vinegar might be too acidic.
+Lime juice is a great substitute, and apple cider vinegar can also be used.

 Nutrition Information: